Anjaniputra15/algothon-quant-/AUTOCOMMITTER.md

-The hashtag symbol is technically called an octothorpe.
+The tongue is the only muscle in the body attached from one end.